Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 British Council Course on Paediatric Ophthalmology and MSc in Preventive Ophthalmology

 National Courses: Chair UK Glaucoma Professionals Course

 Postgraduate centres in the UK: Including Birmingham, Bristol, Cambridge, Dundee, Glasgow, Leeds, Liverpool, Newcastle, Nottingham, North West and South West Thames meetings, Oxford, Sheffield and Southampton.

-DO and FRCS, MCOphth and FCOphth candidates: At weekly postgraduate teaching sessions at Southampton and also the Institute of Ophthalmology MCOphth and FCOphth courses.
+DO and FRCS, MRCOphth and FRCOphth candidates: At weekly postgraduate teaching sessions at Southampton and also the UCL Institute of Ophthalmology MCOphth courses.
 I have also taught on the College of Ophthalmologists glaucoma course, and regularly teach at the weekly Glaucoma Unit teaching session for residents and fellows.

 Medical students: I introduced a student assessment system while lecturer at Southampton and also a system for the students to assess the teachers.
 Voted best taught course by students.

 Other groups including general practitioners: Wessex General Practitioner Trainees, National Community Physiotherapists, National Theatre Sisters, Wessex Operating Department Assistants, Moorfields general and theatre courses, British Association of Young Optometrists, British Association of Young Scientists, Annual Paediatric Ophthalmology Conference, Annual Royal College of Ophthalmologists, North Thames Regional Study Group, London Deanery School of Ophthalmology Conference and Academy of Medical Sciences Conference for young doctors.